 - Awareness: Educate household members and guests about the dangers of feeding peppers to dogs and the potential risks of accidental ingestion, especially if they are unaware of the toxicity of peppers to canines.

-- Clear Communication: Communicate openly with family, friends, and visitors about the importance of following guidelines for pet-proofing the home and preventing access to harmful foods like peppers.
+- Clear Communication: Communicate openly with family, friends, and visitors about the importance of following guidelines for pet-proofing the home and preventing access to harmful foods like it.

-- Lead by Example: Set a positive example by practicing responsible pet ownership and demonstrating proper precautions for safeguarding your canine companion from potential hazards in the home.
+- Lead by Example: Set a positive example by practicing responsible pet ownership and demonstrating its precautions for safeguarding your canine companion from potential hazards in the home.

 By implementing these tips for pet-proofing the home, securely storing peppers, and educating household members and guests about the dangers of feeding peppers to dogs, pet owners can create a safe environment for their furry companions and minimize the risks associated with accidental ingestion of toxic foods.